JinxuanLi/Hello-world/README.md

 # Hello-world
-I'm in my peoject of learning how to use Github
+I'm in my project of learning how to use Github